ThesisVault/thesis-vault/README.md

 ## Project Description
 This is a Library Management System built to simplify the management of resources, users, and library operations.
-It enables librarians to track resource transactions and catalog updates efficiently.
+It enables librarians to efficiently manage resource catalogs, track resource loans, and returns.
 The system is designed with scalability and maintainability in mind.

 ## Design Pattern
 The project follows Clean Architecture and Domain-Driven Design (DDD) principles.